ArtsPAL Befriender Network

 Over 200,000 people are diagnosed with dementia each year.
 A dementia diagnosis has a devastating impact on them and their families.
 One-third live alone.

 Who can be an ArtsPAL?

-- Arts facilitators consolidating dementia awareness training
+- Arts facilitators consolidating dementia awareness training.

-- Individuals with early symptoms of a dementia for mutual support
+- Individuals with early symptoms of a dementia, for mutual support.

-Like NHS toolkits, dementia directories, meeting centres, memory and support hubs, this would signpost to local befriender organisations with whom ArtsPALs register, to be recommended to individuals during assessment for dementia and as post-diagnostic support.
+Our goal is to work as a network of befriending organisations supporting cultural wellbeing activity.
+In the first instance, this web-page will link to members of the ArtsPAL Befriender Network.
+Like NHS toolkits, dementia directories, meeting centres, memory and support hubs, it signposts to local befriender organisations with whom ArtsPALs register, to be recommended to individuals during assessment for dementia and as post-diagnostic support.